-The discount rate used to measure the total pension liability was 4.32% as compared with last year's rate of 6.50%.
-The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate (\$45 per month) and that nonemployer contributions (from fines and fee revenues) will continue to be made at rates currently established by statute.
-Employer contributions for the fiscal year ending June 30, 2022 were approximately \$1.75 million and we assumed this contribution amount will continue over the projected period.
+The discount rate used to measure the total pension liability was 6.00% as compared with last year's rate of 4.74%.
+The projection of cash flows used to determine the discount rate assumed that plan member contributions will be made at the current contribution rate (\$65 per month) and that nonemployer contributions (from fines and fee revenues) will continue to be made at rates currently established by statute.
+Employer contributions for the fiscal year ending June 30, 2024 were approximately \$2.05 million.
+With the passage of Senate Bill 322, it is anticipated that future employer contributions will be significantly higher.
+While we wait to see how much additional funds will actually be contributed to the Sheriffs' Retirement Fund, our conservative estimate is \$2.50 million for future years.
 Projected future benefit payments for all current plan members were projected through the year 2115.

-Based on those assumptions, the Retirement Fund's Fiduciary Net Position was projected to be depleted during the fiscal year ending June 30, 2042.
-Therefore, based on the GASB No. 67 provisions, the long-term expected rate of return on pension plan investments of 6.00 percent was applied to all periods of projected benefit payments through 2041 and a municipal bond index rate of 3.37 percent was applied to all periods of projected benefit payments on or after 2042.
-The Single Equivalent Interest Rate (SEIR) that discounts the entire projected benefit stream to the same amount as the sum of the present values of the two separate benefit payment streams was determined to be 4.32 percent.
-Therefore, the discount rate used to measure the Total Pension Liability was 4.32 percent.
+Based on those assumptions, the Retirement Fund's Fiduciary Net Position was projected to be available to make all projected future benefit payments of current plan members.
+Therefore, based on the GASB No. 67 provisions, the long-term expected rate of return on pension plan investments of 6.00% was applied to all periods of projected benefit payments to determine the total pension liability.